LoopKit/loopdocs/docs/loop-3/services.md

 ## Tidepool

 With Loop 3.2.x and newer versions, data can be directly uploaded from Loop to Tidepool.
-However, you might want to wait on turning that on.
+However, you might want to wait on turning that on, unless you want to help the developers work through some known issues (with duplicate data).
 There are more updates coming - keep reading.

 Please refer to the [LoopTips: Data: Tidepool](https://loopkit.github.io/looptips/data/tidepool/) page for more information about Tidepool.
 The Tidepool display browser is undergoing some updates; the information on these pages will be updated after changes happen.